WHAT IS NET ZERO FOOD?

 - Scope 2 – Indirect Emissions, linked to electricity purchased and also and under control of the company

-- Scope 3 – All Other Indirect Emissions, associated with procurement, transportation and distribution that are not usually under the control of the company and the greatest share of the carbon footprint
+- Scope 3 – All Other Indirect Emissions, associated with procurement, transportation and distribution.
+These are not usually under the control of the company and the greatest share of the carbon footprint

 The latest category, Scope 3, is by far the most difficult one to calculate.
 However all of them must be taken into account if we want to know the real total amount of embedded carbon of our plate.